lxdock/lxdock/docs/getting_started.rst

 .. note::

-  You can use ``lxd stop first-machine`` to stop the previously created container.
+  You can use ``lxc stop first-machine`` to stop the previously created container.

 Install LXD-Nomad
 ~~~~~~~~~~~~~~~~~